skip to content

-Applications are now open for our *new* 1 year (full-time) Master's degree - 'MPhil in Stem Cell Medicine' taught course, which will provide training and research in the area of Stem Cell Biology and Medicine.
+Our 1-year (full-time) Master's degree - 'MPhil in Stem Cell Medicine' taught course will provide training and research in the area of Stem Cell Biology and Medicine.
 The majority of the course will consist of hands-on experience on a specific research project, in the lab.
 Lectures will be given by experts in the field, mostly consisting of Cambridge Stem Cell Institute Principal Investigators.

 The course aims to: